hiwillfang/docker-cheatsheet/README.md

 	`docker top container_id`

+* Unpause all processes within one or more containers:

+	`docker container unpause`

 * Display metadata about a container such as startup, config, volumes, networking, etc. :

 	`docker container inspect`